 - Educate on clinical best practices

 - Develop data reports on CHAP eligible clients

 - Implement quality improvement projects focused on preventative services

-CHAP also facilitates change at the system level in the effort to reduce the health disparities experienced by children insured by Medicaid improving quality and access to medical homes, reducing emergency department visits and hospital admissions, and improving the overall health outcomes for the children it serves.
+CHAP also facilitates change at the system level in the effort to reduce the health disparities experienced by individuals insured by Medicaid improving quality and access to medical homes, reducing emergency department visits and hospital admissions, and improving the overall health outcomes for the clients it serves.

 Commit To Fit!

 Commit to Fit! is an ongoing health behavior improvement initiative that seeks to mobilize employers, schools, residents, neighborhoods, churches, and the community at-large to support and utilize a common message focused on healthier, more active lifestyles.
 Thus, the healthy messages of Commit to Fit! are reinforced throughout the community, across settings where residents live, learn, work, and play.

 The campaign promotes practical ways to increase health and wellness through simple daily choices.
 The Commit to Fit! plan suggests 99 easy ways to better health, outlined in simple tools the community, businesses or your school can adopt and make their own.
 It also urges proper nutrition, hydration and rest as realistic ways to sneak healthy behaviors into your life.